 WHAT ABOUT THE POTATOES?

 So…you may have noticed that there are no potatoes in this beef stew.
 Why?
-Because, after 35 minutes at high pressure, they turn to mush. ☹ This stew is excellent even without potatoes (lower in carbs and calories too).
-You might not even miss them.
+Because, after 35 minutes at high pressure, they turn to mush.
+This stew is excellent even without potatoes (and it’s lower in carbs and calories too).
+In fact, you may not even miss them.